Meet the Governors

 The role of the Governing Body is to ensure that the school is continually reflecting on and improving its practice in order to create a learning environment in which all the children can achieve the best possible outcomes.

-Mr Jonathan Chenevix-Trench
+Mr Jonathan Chenevix-Trench - Vice Chair

 Jonathan is a Foundation Governor appointed by the Parochial Church Council of the parish of Guarlford with Madresfield and Newland.

 My wife’s family have always been based in Madresfield village, and we ourselves moved to Madresfield from London in 2012.
 I have been a Governor of the Royal Ballet School in London for nearly ten years, and was keen to see if I could help at Madresfield Primary School also.
-My background is in financial services, and I am therefore a member of the school Finance Committee.
+My background is in financial services, and I am therefore a member of the school Resources Committee.

 Mrs Beverly Cherry

-Helen is a Foundation Governor appointed by the Diocesan Board of Education.
+Beverly is a Foundation Governor appointed by the Diocesan Board of Education.